 Next, the counselor will analyze your symptoms, observe your verbal and body language, and then devise different therapeutic plans to alleviate your symptoms, treat the root cause(s) of the issue, and improve your mental health.
 Depending on the severity and complexity of the issues you’re facing, this process could take anywhere from a few weeks to a few months’ worth of therapy sessions.

-The benefit of seeing a gay counselor specifically is they will have experience in helping people going through similar issues to you.
+The benefit of seeing a therapist specializing in gay counseling is that they will have experience in helping people going through similar issues to you.
 For example, they might be able to provide specific advice about overcoming anxiety if you’re thinking of coming out to your family.